opendatadiscovery/odd-collector-aws/README.md

 # odd-collector-aws
 ODD Collector is a lightweight service which gathers metadata from all your data sources.

-To learn more abaut collector types and ODD Platform's architecture, [read the documentation](https://docs.opendatadiscovery.org/architecture).
+To learn more about collector types and ODD Platform's architecture, [read the documentation](https://docs.opendatadiscovery.org/architecture).
 ## Domain
 ___
 Main class for AWS plugins is `AwsPlugin` inherited from `odd-collector-sdk.domain.Plugin`.